 The remaining essential nutrients are called micronutrients.
 Micronutrients are just as important for plant health as the macronutrients, but are required in much smaller amounts.
 Micro and macronutrients are obtained when plant roots take up water from the soil that contains the dissolved nutrients.
 Altogether, there are 17 nutrients that plants require for healthy growth and development.
-The chemical symbol for each of these nutrients is shown on the last page of your Fun With the Plant Nutrient Team student activity book.
+The chemical symbol for each of these nutrients is shown on the last page of your

 Both plants and people need nutrients to grow strong and be healthy.
 While plants use their roots to absorb nutrients from soil through water, people must get their nutrients by eating a balanced diet of nutritious foods.

 The People and Plants Need Nutrients chart shows a list of the nutrients that are highly important for plant growth and why those nutrients are also important for people.